sverrirs/jekyll-paginate-v2/README.md

 ## Page configuration

-To enable pagination on a page (i.e. make that page a template for pagination) then simply include the minimal pagination configuration in the page front-matter:
+To enable pagination on a page then simply include the minimal pagination configuration in the page front-matter:

 ``` yml
 ---